mattstone/Plus-Ultra/README.md

 -- marketing emails use Mailgun (or it's easy to add a different 3rd Party Mailer)
 - Setup SPF, DKIM and DMARK records for your email sending domain
 - Ensure reverse DNS responds with the domain name used for sending email
-- Detup and monitor abuse@mydomain.com
+- Setup and monitor abuse@mydomain.com
 - Review Spam Blacklists for any of your IP addresses and domains

 ### Third parties